igorski/delirion/README.md

 Doppler was built using the [JUCE framework](https://github.com/juce-framework/JUCE).

+## The [Issue Tracker](https://github.com/igorski/doppler/issues) is your point of contact

+Bug reports, feature requests, questions and discussions are welcome on the GitHub Issue Tracker, please do not send e-mails through the development website.
+However, please search before posting to avoid duplicates, and limit to one issue per post.

+Please vote on feature requests by using the Thumbs Up/Down reaction on the first post.

 ## Setup

 You will need to have CMake and a suitable C compiler installed.
 JUCE* is a submodule of this repository so